This Day in History ( 18th September 1615) – Sir Thomas Roe arrived in Surat as the first English Ambassador to the Mughal Court in India.

 - Jahangir was much impressed with the English ambassador and he welcomed him.
-Roe, with his clever skills was successful in keeping out the Portuguese and also in obtaining a ‘firman’ from the Mughal King to establish factories at Surat.
+Roe, with his clever skills, was successful in keeping out the Portuguese and also in obtaining a ‘firman’ from the Mughal Emperor to establish factories at Surat.
 He also gained exclusive trading rights for the English.

 - Roe’s account of his stay in India ‘Journal of the mission to the Mogul Empire’ is a valuable document shedding light on the history of the early 17th century in India.

 - Thomas Roe’s contribution to the establishment of the British Raj cannot be undermined.
 Even though he obtained only trading rights for the British, this was the first step at the beginning of the British control of the Indian subcontinent.

 - He stayed in the Mughal court for three years from 1615 to 1618.